What Does "Case Ready for Interview" Mean? NVC and Embassy Guide 2026

 The period between "case ready for interview" and interview scheduling is the most productive time to prepare the documentation the consular officer will review at the interview.

-What Should Applicants Do If the Wait Is Exceptionally Long?
+What If the Wait Is Exceptionally Long?

-The follow-up should be a single, concise email to the embassy's visa or immigrant visa section identifying the applicant's name, date of birth, NVC case number, and the date the case reached "ready for interview" status.
-One inquiry per month is appropriate.
-Repeated or excessive contact does not accelerate scheduling and may not receive a substantive response.
+The follow-up should be a single, concise email to the embassy's visa or immigrant visa section.
+Identify the applicant's name, date of birth, NVC case number, and the date the case reached "ready for interview" status.

-Applicants in the United States who have a pending I-485 adjustment of status application are not affected by this timeline, as they are not processing through a consulate.
-Consular processing applies specifically to applicants who are outside the United States at the time of immigrant visa processing.
+Applicants in the United States who have a pending I-485 adjustment of status application are not affected by this timeline.
+This is because an I-485 is not processed through a consulate.

-For cases that have remained unscheduled for an extended period without explanation, contacting a congressional representative's constituent services office is an option.
 Congressional offices can submit casework inquiries to the State Department on behalf of constituents, which can sometimes prompt a review of unusually delayed cases.

-Work With an Employment-Based Immigration Specialist in 2026
+Work With an Employment-Based Immigration Specialist

-Beyond Border specialises exclusively in high-skilled U.S. employment-based immigration, with a 98% approval rate across 4,000+ cases and a client base spanning professionals from Salesforce, Google, Yelp, Chime, Visa, and Mastercard across both high-growth technology companies and established financial services firms.
+Beyond Border specializes exclusively in high-skilled U.S. employment-based immigration, with a 98% approval rate across 4,000+ cases.
+Our client base spans professionals from Salesforce, Google, Yelp, Chime, Visa, and Mastercard across both high-growth technology companies and established financial services firms.
+Book a free consultation with Beyond Border today.

-We have handled this before, We'll help you handel it now
+We have handled this before, We'll help you handle it now

 Speak with Beyond Border's expert attorney and get clarity on your next steps.